decadenza/CtypesPythonPackage/README.md

 # Using C++ code in Python 3 packages
 A basic example to use C++ code in Python 3 packages.

 I had some difficulties in following the official documentation about this.
-This is to be intended a a quick and dirty introduction.
+This is to be intended as a quick and dirty introduction.
 Always refer to the official documentation: https://docs.python.org/3.8/extending/extending.html